Thomas Peter Anderson Stuart: Creation of the medical school at University of Sydney

-In June 1884 the University had agreed to build a permanent medical school and plans were drawn up by James Barnet, the government architect.
+Stuart immediately started lobbying for more staff and a larger building, and in June 1884 the university had agreed to build a permanent medical school and plans were drawn up by James Barnet, the government architect.
 Plans were approved in November 1884, the government allocated £15,000 towards its construction in 1885.
+Instead of following the plans, Stuart used the funds to lay the foundations of a larger building - forcing the government and university to spend more to complete it.
+This deception invoked a negative reaction from his contemporaries who dubbed the building "Andy's Folly", believing that the Medical School would not be successful enough to fill it.

 Around that time, Stuart's marriage to Lizza Ainsley ended in separation, after which he went to stay with his friend Robert Scot Skirving.
 Lizza later died of a morphia overdose on February 28, 1886.

+In 1886 Stuart reluctantly oversaw the entry of the first woman to study medicine in Australia, Dagmar Berne.
+He publicly commented that "I think that the proper place for a woman is in the home; the proper function for a woman is to be a man's wife, and for women to be the mothers of future generations".
+Many commentators believe that Stuart deliberately failed Berne in examinations that he marked - causing her to leave Australia to complete her studies in France.
+The first woman to graduate medicine at the University of Sydney did so in 1893, when he was on leave overseas, and unable to mark the exams.

-In 1889, the building was substantially completed; interior fitting was finalised in 1892.
-The building is regarded as a masterpiece of Gothic Revival architecture The number of students in the medical school had increased from 6 in 1883 to 604 in 1912.
-Now that the medical building was complete, Stuart was able to focus on other things including in bringing about great improvements in the university grounds.
+In 1889, the new Medical School Building was substantially completed; interior fitting was finalised in 1892.
+The building is regarded by The University of Sydney as part of "one of the most important groups of Gothic Revival architecture and Tudor Revival architecture in Australia".
+The number of students in the medical school had increased from 6 in 1883 to 604 in 1912, and within his lifetime it was one of the largest British Empire medical schools outside Britain.

+After the completion of the building and establishment of the Medical School, Stuart dedicated himself to organising and being a public figure as part of a variety of boards and organisations.
 Stuart also prepared a bibliography of scientific literature in the libraries of New South Wales.
-Stuart was a good judge of men, and among the afterwards distinguished men who acted as demonstrators and lecturers in his department were Sir Alexander McCormick, Professor James Thomas Wilson, Sir James Graham, Sir Charles James Martin, Sir Almroth Wright and Professor Henry George Chapman.
+Stuart oversaw the appointment of many notable demonstrators and lecturers in his department including Sir Alexander McCormick, Professor James Thomas Wilson, Sir James Graham, Sir Charles James Martin, Sir Almroth Wright and Professor Henry George Chapman.
 When Stuart's chair was divided in 1890 he retained physiology, and Wilson was appointed to the new professorship of anatomy.